pulumi/docs/content/blog/copilot-story/index.md

 ## When Your LLM Hallucinates Missing Features: Engineering Lessons from Building Pulumi Copilot

 Since joining Pulumi back in June, I've spend my mornings reviewing user feedback for Copilot, our AI assistant.
-Recently, one message caught my eye: "Your tool doesn't know anything!", except with some spicing langauge in the mix.
+Recently, one message caught my eye: "Your tool doesn't know anything!".
 Having just updated our code database and refined our prompts, I braced for the worst.
-But the evals we run were still looking strong so what was going on?
+But the evals we run were still looking strong, so what was going on?

 <!--more-->

 The user was trying to force-delete a stack that still had resources.
 Copilot confidently suggested using a "--force" flag - a perfectly logical solution, except this flag doesn't exist in Pulumi.

 After years in conversational AI, I thought I understood the challenges of chat interfaces but confidently wrong information still gets me every time.
-This is a day in the life of building on LLMs.
-Dealing with hallicinations to the user is just a fact of life but this one, this is a specific type of hallicination that I now have a solution to and now that we've launched our REST API and Copilot has been running in production, I want to share how we're handling that particular hallucination, along with key engineering lessons we've learned building with LLMs.
+This is a day in the life of building on LLMs – allicinations are a fact of life.

+But this particular error, this is a specific type of hallicination that I now have a solution for and now that we've launched our REST API and Copilot has been running in production, I want to share how the key engineering lessons we've learned building with LLMs.
 Let's start with the fundamental tension between software engineering and prompt engineering...

 ## Engineering for Reality: Software vs Prompt Engineering